 2. International Cooperation

-The PDPL also provides for international cooperation with foreign data protection authorities to address cross-border data protection issues.
-This ensures that businesses operating across borders comply with global standards.
+The PDPL also facilitates international collaboration with foreign data protection authorities to handle cross-border data protection behaviors.
+This makes businesses with cross-border operations conform to international standards.

 Final Words